 NE SCULPTURE houses a vibrant internship/residency program for emerging artists.

-There will be up to 3 artist interns accepted for each 2020 term: Spring (May–June); Summer (July–August); and Fall (September–November).
+There are up to 3 artist interns accepted for each term: Spring (May–June); Summer (July–August); and Fall (September–November).
 See application instructions here.

 Artist interns live and work (as a volunteer) in Northeast Minneapolis for a period of 2-3 months.
 Workload is approximately 25 hours per week for the nonprofit organization.
 Use of shop/studio/Gallery facility is encouraged as is exhibition of a work in Northeast Minneapolis.
 Most artist interns undertake making one large sculpture or several smaller sculptures/works during their time in residence.
 Past interns have had the sculptures created during their residency sited at locations such as Silverwood Sculpture Park, the NE SCULPTURE Quad, and various other sites around Northeast Minneapolis.
 Other times, interns have had their residency culminate with a pop-up gallery show in the NE SCULPTURE | Gallery Factory.